aisdigital/dotNETRestfulChallenge/README.md

 *	DO NOT change the reviewers of your Pull Request.

 # Requirements
-*	.NET Core 3.1 or above.
+*	.NET Core 3.1 or above;
+*	Entity Framework for ORM;
+*	Use Microsoft SQL Server or a MySQL Server for the database;
+*	Your solution must contain its migration's files;
+*	Swagger implementation is mandatory (authentication and authorization are optional).

 # Instructions
-For the purposes of this challenge, we recommend using Visual Studio or Visual Studio Code.
+For this challenge, we recommend using Visual Studio or Visual Studio Code.
 You must create your solution from scratch.
 After setting it all up, let's go to the challenge!!! \o/

 # Challenge